Location: Kahului, Maui

 “The belief in the product here is huge,” said Goldwings’ Technical Sales Engineer Keoni Wasano.
 “Everybody on Maui knows Carmanah.”

-Based on the results of a site-specific Energy Balance Report (EBR), Carmanah and Goldwings recommended six R920-E solar-powered RRFBs—three for each of the two pedestrian crossings, including one positioned at either side of the road and one on the splitter island.
+Based on the results of a site-specific Solar Power Report (SPR), Carmanah and Goldwings recommended six R920-E solar-powered RRFBs—three for each of the two pedestrian crossings, including one positioned at either side of the road and one on the splitter island.
 Each of the poles included a compact solar panel and energy management system (EMS), reflective sign, ultra-bright LED lightbar, and pedestrian-actuated pushbutton.

 Since the Maui Lani roundabout was opened to the public with a traditional blessing ceremony in July 2020, Carmanah’s RRFBs have already helped thousands of pedestrians safely and visibly navigate the busy intersection.